belovm96/chord-detection/README.md

 ## Motivation
 Musical community has been in need of a chord trascription software for some time.
 In this project, I bring my skills in Software Development, AI, Signal Processing, and Music Theory to automate music chord transcription.

-I would like to give credit to Filip Korzeniowski whose [research paper](https://arxiv.org/pdf/1612.05082.pdf) was implemented and integrated into this application.

 More about this project:<br/>[Slides](https://docs.google.com/presentation/d/14M2gyLT41rfnpafnfzjeqVfVyiiaQKW5gx3dN0QmwBE/edit#slide=id.p)

 ## Requirements